FlorianS4/Project_3/README.md

 - Select "view" to see the live website.

 **How to set up credentials and Google Sheets:**
-- Creat a new sheet via Google Sheets.
+- Create a new sheet via Google Sheets.
 - Go to [Google Cloud Platform](https://console.cloud.google.com/welcome).
-    - Creat a new project.
+    - Create a new project.
     - Afterwards go to "APIs and Services" and select "library".
     - Enable the [Google Drive API](https://console.cloud.google.com/apis/library/drive.googleapis.com).
     - Next we have to create **credentials**.
 Press "Create credentials" for that.